kevinzhuang01/srp_2025/_profiles/wisdomwalker.md

   Programming, and Database Foundations (CST 110T) Applied Java Programming (CST 240) Advanced Java Programming (CST 251T) Computer Design Basics (GCS 151T) College Algebra and Trigonometry for Engineering Science (MATH 103, MATH 104)'
-academic_interests: "I am passionate about software development, web design, and building innovative applications that solve real-world problems.
+academic_interests: I am passionate about software development, web design, and building innovative applications that solve real-world problems.
 I enjoy exploring programming, developing functional and creative digital solutions, and learning about emerging technologies such as AI, cybersecurity, and database management.
-I am particularly motivated to use technology to make a positive impact on peopleâ\x80\x99s lives, such as supporting victims of human trafficking, helping children from broken homes, and creating tools that empower underserved communities.
-I am also interested in collaborative projects that allow me to apply my technical skills while mentoring and learning from peers, combining creativity, problem-solving, and social impact to drive meaningful change."
+I am particularly motivated to use technology to make a positive impact on people’s lives, such as supporting victims of human trafficking, helping children from broken homes, and creating tools that empower underserved communities.
+I am also interested in collaborative projects that allow me to apply my technical skills while mentoring and learning from peers, combining creativity, problem-solving, and social impact to drive meaningful change.
 topical_areas: Artificial Intelligence and Intelligent Systems; Computer Science
 motivation: 'Participating in the Sustainable Research Pathway program will allow me to research ways on how to help people with technology.
 Starting my freshman